iiankehn/robocopyik/README.md

 -- Limitations --

 * At this time, this script does not prompt you to choose a source and destination.
 In future releases, this will be implemented.
 * You must run Command Prompt or PowerShell as an Administrator.
 This script doesn't invoke UAC for you.
+(This issue has been resolved as of Version 1.1 Beta 1)
 * At the end of this script, it closes.
 In the future there will be plans to ask for another source/destination.
 * This only works on Windows 7/8/10.